sdsc/boost-roll/README.md

 make ROLLCOMPILER='gnu intel' ROLLMPI=mvapich2_ib 2>&1 | tee build.log
 ```

-The build process recognizes "gnu", "intel" or "pgi" for the values for the
+The build process recognizes "gnu", "intel", or "pgi" for the values for the
 `ROLLCOMPILER` variable; any MPI modulefile name may be used for the values of
 the `ROLLMPI` variable.
 The default values are "gnu" and "rocks-openmpi".